-With respect to the merits of the proposal, the Board believes that directors elected to a classified board are no less accountable to shareowners than they would be if all directors were elected annually, and the Board disagrees that the annual election of all directors is necessary for shareowners to express any concerns they may have.
+The Board believes that directors elected to a classified board are no less accountable to shareowners than they would be if all directors were elected annually, and the Board disagrees that the annual election of all directors is necessary for shareowners to express any concerns they may have.
 Since at least four directors must stand for election each year, the shareowners have the opportunity annually to vote against those directors as a way of expressing any dissatisfaction they may have with the Board or management.
 Nor does the Board agree that the Company's performance is affected by the timing of elections.
 In fact, the Company's results have been at record levels, with earnings growth of 15% or more for five consecutive years, and the Common Stock price and market capitalization of the Company have more than quadrupled since mid-1991.